 It feels great to be recognized for your achievements.

-By implementing recognition programs and other strategies, you can greatly improve engagement and retention.
+By implementing employee recognition software and other strategies, you can greatly improve engagement and retention.
 People will stay where they feel valued.
 Recognized employees will feel empowered to help build a positive company culture, reach, and obtain company goals, and grow professionally.

-- Empower your employees.
-Trust your employees to use their judgment for projects and tasks and give them the opportunity to do more when they ask for it.
+We know disengaged employees are more likely to leave.
+But empowered employees are more likely to be engaged.
+Build a team of empowered employees by trusting employees.
+This means trusting employees to use their judgment for projects and tasks and give them the opportunity to do more when they ask for it.

 Professional Development Opportunities